Abineshhk/SC1015-Mini---Project/README.md

 ## Exploratory Data Analysis
 1. Data Visualization
    * Box Plots: We used box plots to visually inspect the spread and outliers of numerical attributes.
 This was particularly useful for identifying extreme values in health measurements like blood pressure and body measurements.
+   * Violinplot: We used violin plots, a combination of kde and box plot to show the distribution, probability density, and summary statistics of data, providing a comprehensive view of its underlying structure.
    * Histograms: Histograms were employed to observe the frequency distributions of various attributes, helping to assess normality and skewness in the data.
    * Scatter Plots: We created scatter plots to explore potential relationships between variables.
 These plots were instrumental in spotting trends, correlations, and patterns that suggest relationships between different health indicators.
 2. Correlation Analysis